hkalbertl/web-image-categorizer/README.md

 Web Image Categorizer (WIC) is a Firefox add-on that helps save images from webpages to [FileLu](https://filelu.com/), a secure and privacy-first cloud storage provider, using custom naming templates.

-## Features
-* Downloads images from webpages in their original formats and save them to FileLu with just two clicks.
-* Supports naming templates based on webpage URLs so that images are saved to your preferred directory with your chosen file name.
-* Supports sidebar mode so that user can adjust the directory / file name just before saving to FileLu.

 ## Motivation
 <details>